 - 2 thick slices of bacon, (cooked and chopped)

 - 1 tablespoon apple cider vinegar

 - 1 tablespoon grain dijon mustard

 - black pepper to taste

 - salt/pepper to taste

-- In a large mixing bowl: add Brussels sprouts, chopped apple, cooked bacon, chopped walnuts, Pecorino Romano Cheese, spearmint leaves and shallot vinaigrette salad dressing.
+- In a large mixing bowl: add Brussels sprouts, chopped apple, cooked bacon, chopped walnuts, Pecorino Romano Cheese, spearmint leaves and the homemade shallot vinaigrette salad dressing (about 5 tbsp).
 Mix well.

 - Optional: adjust with salt/pepper, extra salad dressing, or 1 tablespoon fresh lemon juice for rich and intense flavor.